These are the garden design trends that designers are loving for their outdoor spaces this summer

 "Plants and shrubs that are happy in a more Mediterranean garden climate will gain popularity.
 We’re waving a flag for the unfashionable azalea, as well as plants for clay soil like hydrangeas and junipers."

-Not everyone will delight at the prospect of the return of azaleas (myself being one) but Baz explains how these choices give structure and year-round interest and as our soils are becoming more acidic they will be better suited than some of our native varieties.
+Not everyone will delight at the prospect of the return of azaleas but Baz explains that these choices give structure and year-round interest and as our soils are becoming more acidic they will be better suited than some of our native varieties.

 Designer of the Killik & Co Futureproof Garden at Chelsea Flower Show 2025.
 After working in the fashion industry for many years, a visit to the Chelsea Flower Show inspired him to retrain as a landscape garden designer.